psych-214-fall-2016/project-red/report/report.md

 ![sheared_2]
 (figures/sub-10225_T1w_brain_sheared_backup_2.png)

 We can say that the transformed T1 brains look similar to the MNI template, but it's hard to evaluate the success of the registration from this kind of visual inspection.
+We decided to manually mark a few prominent landmarks on these registered brain and compare their locations to the expected coordinates on the MNI template.
+Our labeling procedure was:
+* locate the anterior commissure (x=0, y=0, z=0mm in MNI) in the sagital plane for each subject
+* on this z-place, get (x,y) coordinates for the right anterior and posterior insula, left and right ventricle peaks, and start of corpos callosum on the midline.

+The following plots show the full affine transformed T1 for each subject; saggital view on the left and axial view on the right; subject coordinates in green and MNI coordinates in red.

+![landmarks]
+(figures/sub-10159.png)

+![landmarks]
+(figures/sub-10171.png)

+![landmarks]
+(figures/sub-10189.png)

+![landmarks]
+(figures/sub-10193.png)

+![landmarks]
+(figures/sub-10206.png)

+![landmarks]
+(figures/sub-10217.png)

+![landmarks]
+(figures/sub-10225.png)

+Conclusion?
 ### How do our results compare to a similar registration procedure in the dipy package?